Resources

 What makes Miruna stand out?

-Her lessons combine creative exploration with technical depth, using tools like digital audio workstations, vocal pitch apps, and lyric databases to create an interactive online experience.
+Her singing lessons combine creative exploration with technical depth, using tools like digital audio workstations, vocal pitch apps, and lyric databases to create an interactive online experience.

 She customizes her curriculum to align with different learning goals, including structured paths like AP and IB standards.